 After more than two years now, I can’t work without my Grammarly Chrome extension

 As soon as I sat down to write this review, the words of the Paul Simon song, So mama don’t take my Kodachrome away, sprang to my mind.

 It is a bit like that because my job is writing, and having a reliable spelling and grammar corrector on hand at all times is a huge help.

 For my long-form writing and preparation of classroom materials for my teaching, I use the Grammarly editor to work with Microsoft Word documents.

 I could probably survive by using the inbuilt spell and grammar check in the word processors I use such as Word and Pages.
 However, I find that Grammarly picks up more complex grammar mistakes, so it is my go-to tool.

 Accurate grammar and spelling are vital in my job.
 But after trying a lot, it is the only online grammar checker that works for me.

 I spend a lot of my time each day at a keyboard, and predominantly online.
-It is during this time that the browser extension for Grammarly is such an indispensable tool to help me write mistake free.
+It is during this time that the browser extension for Grammarly Chrome is such an indispensable tool to help me write mistake free.